labrego-scp/the_sun_and_the_market/README.md

 - yfinance
 - matplotlib / seaborn

 All analysis can be reproduced by running the notebook.
+It is also possible to run it directly on [Google Colab]([https://colab.research.google.com/drive/SEU_ID_AQUI](https://colab.research.google.com/drive/1eSN3GKHeo02DpmyOiS0546M0oy1228q3?usp=drive_link)).